 Kirsten S. Paige studied first at the University of Chicago (AB in Music History & Theory, 2011) and the University of Cambridge (MPhil in Musicology, 2012), before coming to the University of California, Berkeley to pursue a PhD in Music History and Literature.
-Her dissertation, “Richard Wagner’s Political Ecology,” was funded in 2015-16 by a John L. Simpson Memorial Research Fellowship in International and Comparative Studies from the UC Berkeley Institute of International Studies and, in 2016-17, is supported by the Albert Lepawsky Dissertation Fellowship from UC Berkeley’s Doreen B. Townsend Center for the Humanities.
+Her dissertation, “Richard Wagner’s Political Ecology,” is currently being funded by the Albert Lepawsky Dissertation Fellowship from UC Berkeley’s Doreen B. Townsend Center for the Humanities (2016-17).
+Kirsten’s project was previously supported by a John L. Simpson Memorial Research Fellowship in International and Comparative Studies from the UC Berkeley Institute of International Studies (2015-16).

-Kirsten’s recent work has focused on nineteenth-century German music, literature, and culture, particularly the work of Richard Wagner, aesthetics, history of technology and science, media theory, Romanticism, and environmental history.
+Kirsten’s recent work has focused on nineteenth- and early twentieth-century German music, literature, and culture, particularly the work of Richard Wagner, opera studies, Romanticism, aesthetics, history of technology, medicine and science, media studies, ecocriticism and environmental history.
 She has presented her work at regional, national, and international conferences, including at the Annual Meeting of the American Musicological Society (AMS).
-Kirsten’s research has been funded by the AMS, German Historical Institute (London), and UC Berkeley, as well as the Royal Musical Association, Frank Huntington Beebe Fund for Musicians, British Library, British National Sound Archives, and Oxford University Press’ Music & Letters.
+Kirsten’s research has been funded by the AMS, German Historical Institute (London), and UC Berkeley, as well as the Royal Musical Association, Frank Huntington Beebe Fund for Musicians, and Oxford University Press’ Music & Letters.
+In 2011-12, she was an Edison Fellow at the British Library, which funded her degree at Cambridge.

 Kirsten is also a serious practicing musician, having attended the Juilliard School’s Pre-College Division as a double bassist for five years starting at age 13.
 As a bassist, she has performed with orchestras around the world, including the Britten-Pears Young Artists Program at the Aldeburgh Festival, the New York String Orchestra Seminar (including performances with Yefim Bronfman and Andre Watts at Carnegie Hall), at the Tanglewood and Banff Music Festivals, and at the Zermatt Festival in Switzerland with members of the Berlin Philharmonic.